decorative

 • Learn how to monitor, analyze and control exposures to chemical, physical and biological agents in hazardous chemicals in a variety of settings.
 Students choosing the Occupational Hygiene area of emphasis receive additional training in occupational and environmental disease and industrial hygiene.

-• Complete a culminating experience (thesis, project or dissertation) showcasing your ability to integrate the skills you have learned to address an environmental or occupational health problem.
+• Complete a culminating experience (thesis, project or dissertation) showcasing your ability to integrate the skills you have learned to address an occupational hygiene/exposure science problem.

 Our faculty and research